EBok1/bookie/README.md

   "created_at": "2024-03-15T10:00:00Z"
 }
 ```

-## Screenshots & Demo

-> **Note**: Screenshots will be added once the app is deployed.
-For now, you can run the app locally to see all features in action!

 ### Key Features Preview:
 - **Homepage**: "Welcome to Bookie" landing with book grid, ratings, and floating "Add Book" button